exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 If you look real close, you might wonder why there is no `-days` switch here.
 The reason is simple: the CA decides how long a certificate it creates is valid.
 Not the requester.

-### Reading a Singing Request
+### Reading a Signing Request

-Let's take a look at the generated singing request to get a better understanding of its contents.
+Let's take a look at the generated signing request to get a better understanding of its contents.

 ```shell
 openssl x509 -in ca.crt -text -noout